secadaIO/elyon-sol-framework-v2/audit/TX_REFERENCES.md

-# TX_REFERENCES.md
+# Transaction References

 Status: Draft
-Scope: Public-Safe
+Scope: External reference tracking
-Governance: Elyon-Sol MASTER CONTEXT v1.0 compliant
+Governance: Elyon-Sol Framework v1.0.0-structure

-This document is descriptive only.
-It contains no executable logic, no autonomous decision-making, and no diagnostic or clinical assertions.

 ---

-Purpose:
+## Purpose

+This document records references to external transaction identifiers used as integrity anchors.

+---

+## Example Reference

-- TODO
+- Network: Cardano

-Scope:
-- TODO
+- Transaction ID: 5e807183d032e8b67fcdc397b22a0d1716d4c4a6a8915ffc7608e15c206013d3

-Notes:
-- TODO
+- Context: Governance snapshot

+---

+## Notes

+Transaction references are informational only.
+They do not imply execution, automation, or control.